 Physical Education Leadership [LEA]

 This concentration is an intensive one-year program of study that prepares you to take a leadership role in developing and implementing progressive physical education curricula and advocating for quality physical education programs.
-You will study research on teaching effectiveness, curriculum models, fitness programming, and leadership techniques and apply them in school-based field experiences that will include working with diverse populations and applying various technologies to enhance student learning.
+You will study research on teaching effectiveness, curriculum models, fitness programming, technology, and leadership techniques and apply them in school-based field experiences that will include working with diverse populations and applying various technologies to enhance student learning.

 When you select the concentration in adapted physical education, you may choose to sit for a comprehensive examination or waive the examination requirement and complete a culminating master's thesis.
 The concentration in coaching pedagogy requires you to sit for a comprehensive examination.
 The concentration in physical education leadership requires you to complete an action-based research project that will be embedded in your field experiences.